Put your digital investigative skills to the test with Operation Modify; episode 9 released

 Operation Modify helps new and serving officers, police staff and volunteers to acquire the digital skills they need to undertake investigations effectively.

-It consists of 10 episodes regularly released over the next few months through the College's learning platform (you will need to log in to this).
+It consists of 10 episodes regularly released over the next few months through the College's learning platform – MLE (you will need to log in to this).
 They follow the events from the beginning of an initial incident to show how to identify sources of digital evidence and respond to digital opportunities.
-Six episodes are available now.
+Seven episodes are available now.

 - Episode six, 'Digital Forensics', focuses on reviewing the evidence collected so far, and what forensic services might be used to help the investigation.
 It also covers the legislation and policy governing search and seizure, digital witnesses and device interactions.

 - Our fifth episode, 'Core Digital Data Collation and Interpretation', shows how to interpret data from specialist units and understand when it is appropriate to seize a device.
 You will discover the non-specialist tools and techniques that you can use to collect, view and seize data from digital devices and understand how digital media investigators can help your investigation.